 Herbicide treatment of aquatic invasive weeds

-LPOW advocates for limited use of herbicides to control aquatic invasive and nuisance weeds and is working to establish a comprehensive, ecologically sound, non-toxic approach to long-term management of vegetation in our waterways.
+We advocate for limited use of herbicides to control aquatic invasive and nuisance weeds and are working to establish a comprehensive, ecologically sound, non-toxic approach to long-term management of vegetation in our waterways.

-LPOW worked with the City of Sandpoint in 2012 to establish and implement a new management program for aquatic invasive weeds at City Beach and the Windbag Marina using diver assisted hand-pulling.
-Having just wrapped up its 7th year, this program focuses on eliminating the need for chemical applications in our high-use swimming and recreational areas.
+We worked closely with the City of Sandpoint in 2012 to establish and implement a new management program for aquatic invasive weeds at City Beach and the Windbag Marina using diver assisted hand-pulling.
+Having just wrapped up its 8th year, this program focuses on eliminating the need for chemical applications in our high-use swimming and recreational areas.

 Invasion and spread of new aquatic invasive species